AnanasikDev/Terrain/README.md

 Also it supports *smoothness* - the rarity of applying to object.
 More smoothnes less chance object will be exchanged by new one

 </details>

+Willow ***saves*** your configuration and spawned objects, so it will read from file when you re-import scripts or re-enter Unity.
+The file is on the path *root/WillowSaveFile.txt*.
+You can change it in WillowFileManager.path.

 <hr>